parente/tott/doc/setup.rst

 You might wonder what just happened behind the scenes.
 Here's the gist.

 * You destroyed your *tottbox* VM and brought up a new one.
-* You created a read-write copy, a fork, of the read-only `unctott/assignment_0 <https://github.com/parente/verify-tott-setup>`_ git repository on GitHub.
+* You created a read-write copy, a *fork*, of the read-only `parente/tott-verify <https://github.com/parente/tott-verify>`_ git repository on GitHub.
 * You made a read-write clone of your fork in your ``tott_dir`` on your laptop for local editing.
 * You edited the README.md to note your personal information.
-* You ran the test suit I provided to check that you README.md conforms to spec.
+* You ran the test suit I provided to check that your README.md and environment conforms to a simple spec.
-* You committed your edits to the README in your local clone of the repository.
+* You committed your edits to the README.md in your local clone of the repository.
 * You pushed the commit from your local clone up to your fork on GitHub.
-* After confirming the edits, you tagged the commit as a release and pushed that tag to GitHub as well.

 Going Further
 -------------

-You just setup a virtually indestructible development environment on your laptop with numerous interesting, useful tools pre-installed.
+You just setup a virtually indestructible development environment on your laptop with `numerous interesting, useful tools pre-installed <https://github.com/parente/tott/blob/master/packer/scripts/tools.sh>`_.
 Play with it.
 Break it.
 Put it back together.
 Read more about the pieces.
-And, for now, just have fun.
+And just have fun.